origins-of-christmas-dinner-header.jpg

 Why do we eat turkey at Christmas?

 Today, the centrepiece of the traditional British Christmas dinner is the turkey.
-But turkey is actually a relatively new addition to the Christmas menu, with the bird only introduced to the UK (from its native home in the Americas) in the 1500s.1 Before turkey, goose held the crown as the bird of choice at Christmas – possibly because mid-winter was when the birds were at their fattest, having roamed farmyards throughout August picking up loose grain that was spilled during harvest.1,2
+But turkey is a relatively new addition to the Christmas menu, with the bird only introduced to the UK (from its native home in the Americas) in the 1500s.1 Before turkey, goose held the crown as the bird of choice at Christmas – possibly because mid-winter was when the birds were at their fattest, having roamed farmyards throughout August picking up loose grain that was spilt during harvest.1,2

-The British taste for turkey at Christmas was then exported around the world via the British empire – though some countries have instead stuck with tradition, such as Austria where most families still opt for goose over turkey.
+The British taste for turkey at Christmas was then exported around the world via the British empire – though some countries have instead stuck with tradition, such as Austria, where most families still opt for goose over turkey.

 Christmas dinners around the world

 Turkey is far from the only option for a festive feast.
 Pork is also a hugely popular option, with many people across the European continent opting for ham, gammon or suckling pig.
-The historical rationale for eating pork at Christmas is similar to that of goose – pigs were fattest just before winter, and could be slaughtered without spoiling in storage thanks to the colder weather.2
+The historical rationale for eating pork at Christmas is similar to that of goose – pigs were fattest just before winter and could be slaughtered without spoiling in storage thanks to the colder weather.2

 For many families in central Europe, such as Hungary, Lithuania, the Czech Republic and Belarus, fish is the order of the day – with roast carp usually the most popular choice.
 Some families even buy a live carp and keep it in the family bathtub for a few days before killing and serving it!3 Italians opt to enjoy the best of both worlds, often eating a fish-based meal on Christmas Eve followed by a Christmas day feast rich in meats like beef and pork.

 In Greenland, muktuk (strips of frozen whale skin and blubber) are served alongside kiviak, a dish made by wrapping up to 500 whole auks (birds similar to puffins) in a sealskin and burying it in the ground for several months until it starts to ferment.
-Meanwhile iIn Australia, the hot December weather has led many people to swap their traditional turkey dinner for a seafood barbeque, often enjoyed outdoors or by the beach.
+Meanwhile, the hot December weather in Australia has led many people to swap their traditional turkey dinner for a seafood barbeque, often enjoyed outdoors or by the beach.
 And in Japan, a wildly successful 1974 marketing campaign called “Kentucky for Christmas” has made KFC’s fried chicken the only choice for millions of Japanese families on Christmas Day.4

 Why do we feast at Christmas?